mongoid/mongoid-history/README.md

 **Whitelist the tracked attributes of embedded relations**

-If you want to track all the attributes of embedded relations in parent audit history, you can whitelist the attributes as below:
+If you don't want to track all the attributes of embedded relations in parent audit history, you can whitelist the attributes as below:

 ```ruby
 class Book